akanksha-raghav/Client-Server-interaction/README.md

 ### Request Module
 The requests module allows you to send HTTP requests using Python.It abstracts the complexities of making requests behind a beautiful, simple API so that you can focus on interacting with services and consuming data in your application.
 The HTTP request returns a Response Object with all the response data (content, encoding, status, etc).

+## tqdm
+tqm means "Progress" .In addition to its low overhead, tqdm uses smart algorithms to predict the remaining time and to skip unnecessary iteration displays, which allows for a negligible overhead in most cases. tqdm works on any platform (Linux, Windows, Mac, FreeBSD, NetBSD, Solaris/SunOS), in any console or in a GUI, and is also friendly with IPython/Jupyter notebooks.

+## time
+The Python time module provides many ways of representing time in code, such as objects, numbers, and strings.
+It also provides functionality other than representing time, like waiting during code execution and measuring the efficiency of your code.